 Book

-- Cleansing Grievances: Dead Bodies in the Forensic Literature of Early Modern China (in progress)
+- Body, Knowledge, and Justice in the Forensic Drama of Early Modern China (in progress)

-Dead bodies always reveal significant aspects of a society and its culture.
+Human bodies (living and dead) always reveal significant aspects of a society and its culture.
 In addition to formulating a systemic way of understanding the living body, traditional China developed comprehensive forensic practices to examine dead bodies.
 Those practices together with their literary representations reflect the understanding of individuals as biological, social, and legal subjects in late imperial China.
-The project analyzes court-case literature and related historical documents in 17th–19th-century China.
-Through an examination of court-case novels and dramas, forensic and legal documents, and visual records, the project delineates the modes of interaction between literary writing and forensic practices in late imperial China.
+The project analyzes forensic drama and related historical documents in 17th–19th-century China.
+This study argues that forensic literature transformed the human body into a crucial element in shaping legal and social conceptions of justice.

 Support and Honors: